 If you have problems with inserting straight catheters, talk to your doctor about whether or not coudé catheters are right for you.

 Medicare, Medicaid, and most private insurances cover intermittent catheters, often at no out-of-pocket charge.
 Insurance is surprisingly easy to figure out because you don’t need to be the one to do it.

-To buy catheters, you would either go directly to a catheter company, who only sells their own catheters, or a DME (durable medical equipment) distributor, who distribute catheters from many brands and companies.
+To buy catheters, you would either go directly to a catheter company, or a DME (durable medical equipment) distributor, who distribute catheters from many brands and companies.
 They will help you figure out your insurance policy and file your insurance claim for free.
 They will inform you if you have any copays too.